k26dr/tornado-cli/README.md

 - This is a fork of the original Tornado Cash CLI repo at https://github.com/tornadocash/tornado-cli.
 The original code was abandoned in 2022 and no longer works.
 As of March 24, 2025 this is the only functioning version I'm aware of.
 - The code has been updated to support EIP-1559 on all chains and remove broken dependencies.
-- The caches for ETH on Ethereum mainnet are updated to March 24, 2025.
-The remaining chains and assets are not up to date, so using those deposit contracts will be slower and may require a paid RPC to generate the merkle tree (requires syncing all deposits on that contract from 2022 to now).
+- The caches for ETH on Ethereum and Arbitrum are updated every day, so deposits and withdrawals should be fast.
+If they're not, file an issue.
+If you want support for any other currency or chain, submit an issue, and I'll add it to the cache list.

 ### Warning!
 Current cli version doesn't support [Anonymity Mining](https://tornado-cash.medium.com/tornado-cash-governance-proposal-a55c5c7d0703)